hashimati/Service-Requests-Offers-Microservices/README.md

   <include file="changelog/01-create-users-schema.xml" relativeToChangelogFile="true"/>
 </databaseChangeLog>
 ```
-The thrid step is the configuration of the change log file in application.yml file.
+The third step is the configuration of the changelog file in the application.yml file.
 ```
 src\main\resources\application.yml
 ```